B0llerwagen/Data-Science-Case-Studies-SoSe24/README.md

 - using all models / rules: for this use the files with the "..._all
 - only use the most important rules / best model: use the "..._not_all_rules" files.
 They leave out some rules to increase accuracy (mostly due to bad model performance / bad data variety)

 This can then be used in test_img_... to let all the CNNs predict your dataset.
+At the end you can also see some examples of your predictions with the corresponding images.
-To evaluate it, use analyse_predictions_... to get the most important statistics of your predictions (like accuracy, recall etc.)
+To evaluate your predictions, use analyse_predictions_... to get the most important statistics of your predictions (like accuracy, recall etc.)
+Our models stats on a big validation dataset:
+- Accuracy: 87.27%;
+- F1: 0.9
+- Precision: 0.88;
+- Recall: 0.92

 # Other
 - [link](https://datashare.tu-dresden.de/s/JkNpycBKwpcJWXQ) to models if you dont want to generate them yourself